 VORPAL's flexibility and capacity to run large problems makes it an excellent tool for the study of multipacting in SRF cavities.
 It can simulate 3D structures and run in parallel with a general domain decomposition.
 It has computational models to deal with electron production from ionization and secondary emission processes.
-With some simple modifications, such as improved boundary conditions to handle couplers and elliptical cavities and the addition of new materials to the secondary electron emission models, VORPAL will be able to self-consistently model multipacting in current SRF cavity designs.
+The recent addition of conformal boundaries allows the simulation of complex cavity geometries.
+These features will allow VOR-PAL to efficiently calculate cavity modes and perform selfconsistent simulations of multipacting in SRF cavities.